ILF Scotland

 ILF Scotland will include an amount of money for statutory holiday pay within all awards to Recipients who directly employ PAs.
 This will be equivalent to 5.6 weeks annual leave per annum on an averaged basis.
 This is to enable the employer to give regular PAs paid annual leave and to pay for replacement PAs (along with any associated employer costs).
 You should be aware that if you increase an existing PA’s hours, or recruit a new PA to provide replacement support, they would accrue their own annual leave entitlement.

-ILF Scotland will include provision for holiday pay within any award where a recipient requests a retainer payment to allow them to attend respite.
+ILF Scotland will include provision for holiday pay within any award where a Recipient requests a retainer payment to allow them to attend respite.
 It may allow, at its discretion, the funding in these circumstances to exceed the applicable annual group maximum sum.

 ILF Scotland will assume that provision for holiday pay is included when it is matching a Direct Payment (DP) or using an inclusive rate to calculate an offer.

-Recipients may also need replacement assistance / support while their usual PA is taking other, family-related, unpaid leave.
-ILF Scotland may make an award to cover this, including one, which at its discretion, exceeds the maximum sum relevant to the
+Recipients may also need replacement assistance or support while their usual PA is taking other, family-related, unpaid leave.
+ILF Scotland may make an award to cover this, including one, which at its discretion, exceeds the maximum sum relevant to the Recipient’s group.
+The PA still accrues annual leave entitlement during periods of family-related leave.

 ILF Scotland will not make any financial contribution towards statutory maternity, paternity, shared parental or adoption leave payments.
 This is because employers should be able to claim back all monies paid to a PA from HMRC.
-You can find further information here: https://www.gov.uk/parental-leave.
+You can find further information at: https://www.gov.uk/parental-leave.

 ILF Scotland cannot contribute towards a cost:

-• required to cover individual contractual agreements that exceed statutory or policy entitlement,
+• required to cover individual contractual agreements that exceed statutory or policy entitlement

-• associated to holiday pay where the PA is self-employed.
+• associated to holiday pay where the PA is self-employed

 Payroll Costs

 ILF Scotland can pay towards the cost of payroll services, where requested, for directly employed PAs.
-We will normally consider a payroll charge of up to £12 per week and will normally only include this additional cost within an award if it does not take the overall funding above the annual group maximum sum applicable to the recipient although in exceptional circumstances, we may, at our discretion and on an individual basis, allow a payment to exceed the maximum sum.
-See ILF Scotland Payment policy and Financial Management policy for further information on Payroll and Financial Management support costs.
+We will normally consider a payroll charge of up to £12 per week and will normally only include this additional cost within an award if it does not take the overall funding above the annual group maximum sum applicable to the Recipient although in exceptional circumstances, we may, at our discretion and on an individual basis, allow a payment to exceed the maximum sum.

 Employers Liability Insurance

 Employers should take out Employers Liability Insurance.
-ILF Scotland can meet the cost of this where the PA is directly employed using ILF Scotland funding or if the PA is jointly funded using ILF Scotland and HSCP/HSCT payments.
+ILF Scotland can meet the cost of this where the PA is directly employed using ILF Scotland funding or if the PA is jointly funded using ILF Scotland and local authority payments.
 ILF Scotland will offer the enhanced level of Employers Liability Insurance at reviews, or earlier if requested.
 This is because the enhanced level of insurance normally covers redundancy.
 ILF Scotland can, at its discretion, consider paying this even if it takes the overall award above the annual group maximum sum.

 Where ILF Scotland receives a request to make a payment for statutory sick pay, redundancy related or legal costs, it will first confirm if the Employers Liability Insurance will meet the cost of this.